direktiv/direktiv.github.io/docs/examples/greeting.md

 }
 ```

+## Output

-The results of this action will be the name provided with a greeting.
+The results of this action will contain a greeting addressed to the provided name.

 ```json
 {